June 19, 2014

-Q5.
-What have you learned most from your past career?
+5. What have you learned most from your past career?

 "I have learned many things as you can imagine.
 But one point always rings true.
-Every one needs to be treated with respect, their opinion should be valued and they should be encouraged to contribute to the good of the organization."
+Everyone needs to be treated with respect, their opinion should be valued, and they should be encouraged to contribute to the good of the organization."

-Q6.
-What would you most like not to do in this role?
+6. What would you most like not to do in this role?

-Turn the question around and give a 'model answer'...
+Turn the question around and give a "model answer"...

 'In an ideal world...I would like to avoid any bureaucracy or red-tape which can delay decisions.
-Like anyone, I am always keen for good progress to be made at all times and everything to run smoothly'.
+Like anyone, I am always keen for good progress to be made at all times and everything to run smoothly."

-...or perhaps you have an example such as this....
+...or perhaps you have an example such as this...

 See how these answers portray you in a good light and turn a negative into a positive.

-Q7.
-What would your job references say about you?
+7. What would your job references say about you?

-Q8.
-Why should I hire you?
+8. Why should I hire you?

-A. This is one question which you should have prepared for thoroughly.
+This is one question which you should have prepared for thoroughly.

-You should end your answer with a statement such as 'do you think these qualities are what you are looking for from a successful candidate?'
+You should end your answer with a statement such as, "Do you think these qualities are what you are looking for from a successful candidate?"

-It plants a seed in the mind of the interviewer that you are.
+By asking this question, it plants a seed in the mind of the interviewer that you are.

-Q9.
-Why do you want to leave your current job?
+9. Why do you want to leave your current job?